FCCP is a “fiscally sponsored” project. For more information about FCCP’s parent group, see NEO Philanthropy (Nonprofit)

 At FCCP’s 2016 annual convening, future Democratic National Committee vice-chair U.S. Representative Keith Ellison (D-Minnestota) gave the conference’s keynote speech where he “stressed the importance of funder involvement in the 2020 Census” Similarly, then-U.S. Senator Al Franken (D-Minnestota) made a video for the FCCP 2016 annual convening in which he stressed that the census is very important and was critical for “us” to get ready now.

 FCCP’s advisory board members represent a wide cross-section of left-of-center funding organizations.
-The board includes representatives from George Soros’s Open Society Foundations, the Bauman Foundation, the Rockefeller Brothers Fund, the W.K.
+The board includes representatives from George Soros’s Open Society Foundations, the Bauman Family Foundation, Wellspring Philanthropic Fund, the Rockefeller Brothers Fund, the W.K.
 Kellogg Foundation, WIN Minnesota, and Arabella Advisors.